zzuieliyaoli/vue-multi-pages-application-boilerplate/README.md

-# Vue Multi-pages Application Demo
+# Vue Multi-pages Application Boilerplate

-> A Vue multi-pages application demo which is modified by vue-cli
+> A Vue multi-pages application boilerplate which is based on config created by vue-cli

 ## Usage